Sign up to the Devereux Brain Injury Newsletter here

-Our specialist team of barristers have been consistently rated as one of the leading chambers specialising in personal injury law.
-We have a long-established reputation for dealing with all types of accident and disease cases; from the simplest traumas to 'unparalleled expertise in certain niche areas', including spinal cord and brain injury.’
-(Personal Injury, Legal 500 2020)
+Our specialist team of barristers has been consistently rated as one of the leading chambers specialising in personal injury law.
+We have a long-established reputation for dealing with all types of accident and disease cases, from the simplest traumas to 'unparalleled expertise in certain niche areas', including spinal cord and brain injury’ (Personal Injury, Legal 500).

-Solicitors come to us not only for our significant expertise but also for our reputation for excellence coupled with our professional, but friendly approach.
-The team, which includes three Queen’s Counsel, are large enough to provide in depth expertise at all levels, but at the same time we take great care to provide a personal and sensitive approach to our clients and their families.
-The advice and representation we provide is clear, practical and delivered in a way that is down-to-earth, unstuffy and easy to understand.
+Clients instruct us for our significant expertise, our reputation for excellence, and our professional but friendly approach.
+The team, which includes three King's Counsel, is large enough to offer in depth expertise at all levels, while providing a personal and sensitive approach to clients and families.
+The advice and representation we provide is clear, practical and delivered in a way that is down-to-earth and easy to understand.

 Whilst our reputation is built on high-value catastrophic work, our senior and junior barristers offer a broad range of experience covering the full range of claims, including:

 - Road Traffic Accident claims (the entire gamut, including LVI, fraud, credit hire)

 - Serious Injury claims (including Neurotrauma and Spinal Injury)

 - Employers’ Liability claims

 - Disease litigation (particularly asbestos related disease)